rvodden/rvodden.github.io/content/posts/2016-05-20-super-long-article.md

 ---
-title: "Some articles are just so long they deserve a really long title to see if things will break well"
+title: "Some articles are just so long they deserve a really long title"
 draft: true
 ---